-Gerontological Nursing; Geropsychiatric and Mental Health Nursing; Nurse Practitioner Role in Long-Term Care; Dementia - Wandering; Cognitive Health; Health Promotion - Physical Activity and Exercise in Older Adults; Nursing Workforce Diversity; Innovative Clinical Education Models.
+Gerontological Nursing; Geropsychiatric and Mental Health Nursing; Nurse Practitioner Role in Long-Term Care; Dementia - Wandering; Cognitive Health; Health Promotion - Physical Activity and Exercise in Older Adults; Nursing Workforce Diversity; Innovative Clinical Education Models; Age-Friendly Lowell; Age-Friendly University global network initiative.

-Karen Devereaux Melillo, Ph.D., A-GNP-C, FAANP, FGSA, is Professor, Solomont School of Nursing, Zuckerberg College of Health Sciences, University of Massachusetts Lowell.
-She is Special Advisor in the Office of the Provost, and serves as the Director of the Center for Gerontology Research and Partnerships.
+Karen Devereaux Melillo, Ph.D., A-GNP-C, FAANP, FGSA, is Professor Emerita, Solomont School of Nursing, Zuckerberg College of Health Sciences, University of Massachusetts Lowell (2020).
+She was a Special Advisor in the Office of the Provost Fall 2019.
+She continues to serve as the Director of the Center for Gerontology Research and Partnerships.
 Her prior leadership roles include serving as Interim Dean (2014-2019), Director and Chair of the School of Nursing (2013-2014), Chair (2005-2013), and Coordinator of the Adult-Gerontological Nurse Practitioner Specialty (2013-2014) and Coordinator of the Gerontological Nurse Practitioner Specialty (1985-2005).